ObsidianTTRPGProject/ObsidianTTRPGVault/Tutorials/YouTube Series/Call Out Boxes (Admonitions)/Call Out Boxes (Admonitions).md

 # Admonitions

-Before Call Out Boxes were built into Obsidian, we used Admonitions which provided the same functionality.
+Before Call Out Boxes were built into Obsidian, we used Admonitions (plugin) which provided the same functionality.
 These days Admonitions is largely replaced but still comes in handy occassionally.

 ## How Is Admonitions Still Useful?